Home/Frameworks/Marketing psychology

 Key takeaways

-• Understand the core concepts of Confirmation bias framework.
+• Understand the core concepts of Confirmation bias Framework.

-• Apply Confirmation bias framework to growth decisions and prioritization.
+• Apply Confirmation bias Framework to growth decisions and prioritization.

 • Measure the impact with practical metrics and real-world benchmarks.